-The safety of our babies is every good parent’s priority, but when it comes to car seat safety, it can be an absolute minefield – particularly with ever-changing height and weight guidelines and child seat laws.
+The safety of our babies is every good parent’s priority, but when it comes to car seat safety, it can be an absolute minefield – particularly with ever-changing height and weight guidelines and car seat laws.
 UK legislation and regulations can be confusing – do new laws mean your existing car seat is no longer legal?
 And even if it is, is it unsafe to continue using it?
 Naturally, you don’t want to take any unnecessary risks with your child or baby’s safety, so being up to speed with current law and recommendations is crucial.
 This post covers the most recent 2017 updates to car seat regulations, including booster seat law (UK).

 Car Seat Laws UK: Height and Weight Guidelines, & Legislation Changes Affecting Car Seats